-Train the Trainer courses are essential if you are intending to design and/or deliver any training sessions.
+Train the Trainer courses are essential if you are intending to design and/or deliver any sessions.

-There are so many different areas where train the trainer skills can be developed.
-Here are listed some of the more popular ones.
-Courses can be provided with standard content or, more effectively, as tailored programmes for you.
+There are so many areas where train the trainer skills can be developed.
+Below, we have listed some of the more popular ones.
+We can provide courses with standard content or, more effectively, as tailored programmes for you.

 Some additional links for you:

-Read our Train the Trainer Case Studies section to find out what we have achieved in previous courses.
+Read our Case Studies section to find out what we have achieved in previous courses.

-Why is it Important for Trainers to be Professionally Trained?
+Why is it important to be professionally trained?

-A train the trainer course needs to include a number of specific areas of skill and understanding:
+A train the trainer course needs to include several specific areas of skill and understanding:

 Being able to apply the psychology of how people learn is a basic requirement for creating and delivering effective training course content.